threeve/SGF-Tools/Readme.md

     * Replaced call to deprecated stringWithCString:length: in do_property()
     (I hate seeing warnings for a good build)

-    * Added Winner & Loser attrs derrived from the RE PW PB props as suggested by Anders.
+    * Added Winner & Loser attrs derived from the RE PW PB props as suggested by Anders.

     * Fixed memory leaks in do_property() & appendString:forKey: